Cultivating Bodhicitta, Loving Kindness and Compassion - with Lama Zangmo

 Lama Zangmo will go through the different aspects of bodhicitta, loving kindness and compassion and how to cultivate a pure motivation.
 The day will include instructions and time for meditation on loving kindness and compassion.

-This course is suitable for anyone wishing to deepen their understanding of the Buddhist teachings and can be attended as a course on its own or as part of the monthly Introduction to Buddhism series which comprises 5 one day teachings:
+This course is suitable for anyone wishing to deepen their understanding of the Buddhist teachings and can be attended as a course on its own or as part of the monthly series of talks on essential aspects of Buddhim:

 - Introduction to Buddhism - 8th February